Visit our latest live Events and Webinars with experts and get all your questions answered

 FAQs about property buying costs in Spain

-How much tax do you pay on buying a property in Spain?
+How much tax will I pay buying a property in Spain?

-For resale properties, the main tax is the Property Transfer Tax (ITP), which ranges from 6% to 10% depending on the region.
-For new builds, you’ll pay 10% VAT (IVA) plus stamp duty between 0.75% and 1.5%.
-These are payable by the buyer at the time of completion.
+The amount of tax you pay depends on the type of property and where it is located.
+For resale homes, buyers pay Property Transfer Tax (ITP), which usually ranges from 6% to 10%, depending on the region.
+For new build properties, buyers pay 10% VAT (IVA) plus stamp duty, which typically ranges from 0.75% to 1.5%.
+These taxes are paid by the buyer at completion and must be factored into your overall budget.

 You might also like: